lucp9827/Neutralise/README.md

-5.  **Results**: This folder contains the result of all combinations of statistical methods and simulation scenarios available, a text file ‘Finished’ with information on the simulation runs already done, an R-file describing the status of all methods, and a Local folder for the results of the *single* operating mode.
+5.  **Results**: This folder contains the result of all combinations of statistical methods and simulation scenarios available, a text file ‘Finished’ with information on the simulation runs already done, an R-file describing the status of all methods, a Local folder for the results of the *single* operating mode and a Reproduce folder for reproducing all the available results.

     5.A.
 The output files (method_datagenerationmethod.txt or method_datagenerationmethod.RData) in the results folder contain the following: